scholarslab/GenericXmlImporter/README.md

 sheet for xslt 1 processor.
 All xslt 1 sheets can be processed by an xslt 2 processor.

-Because Xml Import is currently only a converter into csv, you need to set the options for csv in the form.
+Because XML Import is currently only a converter into csv, you need to set the options for csv in the form.
 Recommended values are delimiter: tabulation,
 enclosure: empty, element, tag and file delimiters: pipe.